sprucelabsai/spruce-documentation/src/pages/getting-started/frameworks/laravel.md

----
-title: Transitioning from Laravel to Spruce
+# Transitioning from Laravel to Spruce
----

 Laravel is a PHP framework designed for web application development that follows the MVC (Model-View-Controller) architectural pattern.
 Spruce, in contrast, is a TypeScript-based framework that also covers full-stack development but leverages JavaScript's ecosystem.
 This guide will help you draw parallels between familiar Laravel concepts and Spruce's architecture, offering a clear path to apply your existing Laravel skills to Spruce development.